devkevw/codejam2024/README.md

 # CodeJam 14 (2024)
 ## About
 **365 Days** is a digital wellness journal that lets users log their feelings daily and view their past entries.
+Available as both a Chrome extension and a webpage, the app provides an accessible platform for mental wellness tracking, making it easy for users to monitor their emotional journeys over time.

 ## Features
 - Log daily emotions using a mood tracker with five predefined options (Very Bad, Bad, Okay, Good, Very Good).